ubc-library-rc/gis-spatial-stories/content/project-design.md

   > - What skills do you have that are relevant to the project you are undertaking?
 Do you have time/interest/capacity to learn new skills?
 Reflecting on just how much energy you can put into the project at hand will guide you in choosing what tools/platforms to use in constructing your spatial story.

 ----
-_The next steps will be further outlined in the following pages_
+_The next steps will be further outlined by the following pages_

 ----